 Georgia has one of the fastest developing economies in the region.
-Georgia's economy expanded rapidly during the pre-pandemic period, nominal GDP growing at a robust compounded annual growth rate of 8% over last five years.
-Responsible macro policies, intensifying global integration, sound public investments, an attractive business environment, improving governance, and rising public spending underpinned the progress.
+Georgia's economy expanded rapidly during the pre-pandemic period, with nominal GDP growing at a robust compounded annual growth rate of 8% over last five years.
+After two successive years of double-digit growth in Georgia, economic activity moderated somewhat but remained strong in 2023.
+Responsible macro policies, intensifying global integration, sound public investments, an attractive business environment, improving governance, and rising public spending underpinned this progress.

-According to the IMF's projections, real GDP growth is expected to be on average 5%1 in the period 2023-2027.
+According to the IMF's projections, real GDP growth is expected to be on average 5.3% in the period 2023-2028.